Take a look at just some of Ireland's fiercest females this International Women's Day.

 Kate Tyrell (1862-1921)

-Kate Tyrell was born in Arklow, County Wicklow, the second child of Edward and Elizabeth.
+Kate Tyrell was born in Arklow, Co Wicklow, the second child of Edward and Elizabeth.
 Edward Tyrell owned a shipping company that dealt with import and export between the Irish and Welsh coasts.
 Working on the ships was hard labor and back-breaking work, but Kate never wanted to be away from it.

 Despite Irish laws, Kate Tyrell became one of the first successful female mariners.
 She was an extraordinary and charismatic woman who enjoyed life at sea and broke convention by continuing to use her maiden name after marriage.